 Matchday at the Azteca Stadium

-It will soon become clear to you how important football is to the people of Mexico City, and for people across Mexico.
+It will soon become clear to you how important football is to the people of Mexico City and for people across Mexico.
 Wherever you go around town, you’ll see pickup games in the parks or down the quieter streets.

 Club America is the most successful team in the country’s top-flight league and has long been a top performer in the CONCACAF.
 If you have time to see just one team play, it has to be this one.

-As you make your way towards the stadium, there are a series of food stands and souvenir tents.
+As you make your way toward the stadium, there are a series of food stands and souvenir tents.
 Check out the street food vendors that are receiving the most attention.
 For cheap eats before entering, you can enjoy some tasty quesadillas among fellow theatergoers.